Skip to content

 Stipend

-• Each student will receive $2,240 for each 14-week semester as compensation for time working in the research lab.
+- Each student will receive $2,240 for each 14-week semester ($4,480 in total for the two semesters) as compensation for time working in the research lab.

 Application Process

-• Please complete the application form found at the link below.
+- Please complete the application form found below.

-• We will be accepting applications starting from March 1, 2023, until April 14, 2023.
-Please make sure to fully adhere to the guideline and submit your application within the timeline indicated above.
-Please also note that your application is meant for the Academic Year 2023 -2024 (Fall 2023 and Spring 2024) – WE DO NOT OFFER A SUMMER PROGRAM.
+- We will be accepting applications starting from February 26, 2024, until April 12, 2024.
+Please make sure to fully adhere to the guidelines and submit your application within the timeline indicated above.
+Please also note that your application is meant for the Academic Year 2024-2025 (Fall 2024 and Spring 2025) – WE DO NOT OFFER A SUMMER PROGRAM.

 Areas of Research